mikechamberlain/dom-element-watcher/README.md

 ### `.when(selector, index, callback)`

 Observes elements matching the selector with the given index.
 Executes the callback once for each element.
-If a matching element is already present in the DOM, the callback will be executed immediately.
+If a matching element is already present in the DOM, the callback will be executed against it immediately.

-`selector`: A CSS selector against which to match elements.
+- `selector`: A CSS selector against which to match elements.
-`index`: In the case where multiple elements are matched by the selector, this restricts the match to this array index.
+- `index`: In the case where multiple elements are matched by the selector, this restricts the match to this array index.
 Pass in `-1` to match all elements.
-`callback`: The function to call when a matched element is added to the DOM.
-The callback is passed the matched element as its only argument.
+- `callback`: The function to call when a matched element is added to the DOM.
+The callback is passed the matched [HTMLElement](https://developer.mozilla.org/en/docs/Web/API/HTMLElement) as its only argument.

 ### `.startWatching()`